MARK LANDES

 Education:

-“My time in Hesston College has taught me several lessons.
-Most of all, to serve the community that gives you everything when you need it the most is the valuable one.
-It is an honor and a blessing to get the opportunity to give back to the HC community as HC helped to shape my career path and live a Christ-centered life.
-It is my wish and goal to help create, support and pass along the very good experiences I had in HC to the community, institution and future generations.”
+“My time at Hesston College taught me many lessons, the most significant being the importance of serving the community that supports you in your time of need.
+It is an honor and a blessing to give back to the HC community, as it helped shape my career and my commitment to a Christ-centered life.
+My goal is to foster and pass along the wonderful experiences I had at Hesston to the institution and future generations.”